brobdingrag/ancestry-cluster/README.md

 ### Estimated cluster assignment (ancestry) of individual
 This stacked-bar plot shows:
 - **every individual** (one vertical bar per person)
-- ancestry proportions across the 5 inferred components
+- ancestry proportions across the 5 inferred clusters
 - individuals are ordered by superpopulation/population labels **only for visualization** (labels are applied after inference)

 ![Ancestry fraction per individual](example_images/ancestry_fraction_each_individual.png)